Mucyosoda/Module-3-BOOKSTORE/README.md

 This project will lay foundations for the Bookstore website.
 React and Redux app was built and set up routing using React Router.
-This app is able to add and delete books from the booklist by clicking on the add newbook or delete button.
-Book can be stored on API and also delete from API
+This app is able to add and delete books from the booklist by clicking on the add new book or delete button.
+The book can be stored on API and also delete from API
 App styled according to recommended style in Zeplin the project built-in :